miguelocana/GameOfLife/README.md

 ![1](/media/1.jpg)

 ## Patterns
-Once you're in the game, pause it, draw this and play it again:
+Once you're in the game, pause it, draw this and play it again (it's a glider):

 ![glider](/media/glider.jpg)